 It did not force you to log out every single hour as it did before, but it removed the ability to personalize your computer.

-That was also carried forward into the latest versions and it would pop up periodically and telling you to activate as soon as you could.
+That was also carried forward into the latest versions and it would pop up periodically and tell you to activate it as soon as you could.

 However, the most extreme penalty, in this case, was that it did not allow you to install any Windows updates except critical updates.

 If there were any bug fixes or something like feature updates then you could not get those if you did not have an activated version of Windows.